← Back

 Unique live online film experience

-she commited as artistic leader of Zina, a female economy in duo with Adelheid Roosen
+Artistic leader of Female Economy in duo with Adelheid Roosen

 General director of Noord Nederlands Toneel